A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

-In ZKML, there are two key participants: the ML service provider, acting as the prover in the ZKP system ($P$), and the ML client, serving as the verifier in the ZKP system ($V$).
-Due to $V$'s limited computational resources or lack of access to the necessary data, it delegates machine learning tasks---including training and inference---to $P$.
-As a result, the majority of computations in the machine learning workflow are performed by $P$.
-Meanwhile, $V$ focuses solely on verifying the correctness of the results and the processes used to produce them, ensuring both accuracy and integrity.
+In ZKML, there are two key participants: the ML service provider acts as the prover in the ZKP system, denoted by \(\mathcal{P}\), and the ML client acts as the verifier, denoted by \(\mathcal{V}\).
+Because \(\mathcal{V}\) may have limited computational resources or limited access to the required data and models, it delegates computationally intensive ML tasks, such as training, testing, or inference, to \(\mathcal{P}\).
+Accordingly, most of the ML computation is carried out by \(\mathcal{P}\), while \(\mathcal{V}\) focuses on checking the correctness and integrity of the returned result.

-Depending on the specific tasks and privacy protection requirements, the prover $P$ and the verifier $V$ may hold different datasets, models, and objectives.
-Since both parties operate in a trustless environment, $P$ might act dishonestly---for example, by using incorrect data during training or fabricating seemingly valid results---which could severely compromise the learning task's outcome.
-To address these issues, ZKML is introduced as a means to ensure transparency and trustworthiness in the computational process.
+Depending on the task setting and privacy requirements, \(\mathcal{P}\) and \(\mathcal{V}\) may possess different datasets, models, and verification objectives.
+Since both parties operate in a trustless environment, a dishonest prover may deviate from the agreed workflow, for example by using incorrect data, skipping part of the computation, or fabricating a seemingly valid result.
+ZKML addresses this problem by attaching cryptographic verifiability to the ML computation.